cdelorme/csideanime.com/docs/design/services/permissions.md

 One consideration is that golang is stateful.
 We _could_ create a new ACL layer per requested operation and load in the permissions fresh.

 An alternative consideration would be to use a single shared ACL that refreshes every so often, but otherwise retains the permissions in memory.  _This could create, for a very short time, discrepancies between servers when permissions change in a scalable infrastructure._

+The basic storage concept is simple.
+Create a `permissions` collection, and the schema of the documents can be a string `name` and `actions` string array.

+However, the problem is with managing groups and actions.
+If a group is freshly made and has no actions, or an action is added but not assigned to any group, we need to persist them.
+We could throw them into entirely independent collections, but for this system it might work best to create an `all_actions` and `all_groups` document, and prevent the creation of a group by those names (or something similar to those names).

+With that design, any changes to actions and groups could be saved a very simple operation.